fbpx

 However, in some instances buying from the owner directly is not possible.
 In such scenarios special considerations might be required:

-If the seller is a Brazilian corporation, make sure the individual who signs the final contract has the legal authority to transfer the property to you.
+If you are buying from a Brazilian company: If the seller is a Brazilian corporation, make sure the individual who signs the final contract has the legal authority to transfer the property to you.
 To do so, you’ll need a copy of the company charter as well as the most recent addition/amendment.
 Then look over the administrative provision to establish who has signing authority.
 To be sure, go to the local chamber of commerce (junta comercial) and get a “simple certificate” (certidao simplificada).

-If the seller appoints someone to act as their legal representative in the transaction, the power of attorney must be public (registered at a notary office), valid, and expressly grant the third person the authority to sell that specific property.
+If you are buying from someone who has a power of attorney to represent the seller (e.g. real estate agent, laywer, family member): If the seller appoints someone to act as their legal representative in the transaction, the power of attorney must be public (registered at a notary office), valid, and expressly grant the third person the authority to sell that specific property.
 To check the legitimacy of the power of attorney go to the notary office that issued it.
 Request a “certidao do procuracao,” which would set you back roughly $40 reais ($8 dollars).

 If you follow these precautions, you will avoid a lot of possible headaches and legal problems in the future.